corda/corda-docs/content/en/docs/corda-enterprise/4.5/metering-collector.md

 This flow allows for collection of metering data from a remote node in the network.
 It is analogous to `NodeMeteringCollectionFlow` except that it collects metering from a remote node in the network.
 Note that the resulting data will depends on what the node operator decided to share with you in his [CorDapp configuration](#sharing-metering), if this is not the case you will receive an object with an empty `entries` list.
-In order for the collector to distinguish between the case where there were no metering data on the collected node and the case where the node operator dind't whitelist him, the returned object contains the `collectedCorDapps` field which will be populated with the list of CorDapp for which data has been collected.
+In order for the Metering Collection Tool to distinguish between the case where there were no metering data on the collected node and the case where the node operator did not whitelist it, the returned object contains the `collectedCorDapps` field which will be populated with the list of CorDapp for which data has been collected.

-If `collectedCorDapps` is an emtpy list, that means the requester was not authorized to collect metering data from any of the requested CorDapp, on the other hand, if `entries` is empty but `collectedCorDapps` is not, it means that the CorDapp contained in `collectedCorDapps` have been collected but no metering data was present in the specified time window.
+If `collectedCorDapps` is an empty list, that means the requester was not authorized to collect metering data from any of the requested CorDapp, on the other hand, if `entries` is empty but `collectedCorDapps` is not, it means that the CorDapp contained in `collectedCorDapps` have been collected but no metering data was present in the specified time window.